asrithcheepurupalli/math-tutor-bot/README.md

 ### Getting Started
 1. Start a chat with your bot on Telegram
-2. Send `/start` to see the welcome message
+2. Send `/start` to see welcome message and demo questions
-3. Send any math problem as text or image
+3. Click on demo question buttons or type your own math problem
+4. Send photos of handwritten math problems for OCR processing

+### Bot Commands
+- `/start` - Welcome message with interactive demo questions
+- `/help` - Show usage instructions and examples
+- `/about` - Information about the bot and its features

 ### Example Interactions

+**Demo Questions (Clickable Buttons):**
+- "Solve: 2x + 5 = 15"
+- "Factor: x² - 5x + 6"
+- "Find derivative of: x³ + 2x² - 5"

 **Text Problems:**
 ```
-User: Solve for x: 2x + 5 = 15
+User: Solve for x: 3x - 7 = 14
-Bot: [Provides step-by-step solution and video explanation]

-User: Find the derivative of f(x) = x² + 3x + 2
-Bot: [Shows differentiation steps with visual explanation]
+Bot: 🎯 Solution: x = 7

+📋 Step-by-step explanation:
+1. Add 7 to both sides: 3x - 7 + 7 = 14 + 7
+2. Simplify: 3x = 21
+3. Divide both sides by 3: x = 7
 ```

 **Image Problems:**
 ```
 User: [Sends photo of handwritten math problem]
-Bot: [Uses OCR to extract text, then solves and creates video]
+Bot: [Uses OCR to extract text, then provides step-by-step solution]
 ```

 **Supported Math Topics:**